The Tower

 Received wisdom is that your most experimental work will automatically be your least popular work - but The Tower has actually become Tin Can Audio’s signature show.
 Perfect proof that sometimes what people want isn’t to meet you halfway, but to follow you somewhere interesting (whether you know exactly where you’re going or not).

 Rightfully encouraged by its success, Amber has continued to push in a dizzying amount of different directions since.
-There’s the public information-styled shorts of
+There’s the public information-styled shorts of The Dungeon Economic Model, the queer horror one-shots of Folxlore, and a few projects exploring the spontaneity of performing live on Twitch.

 As bright as the future looks, I asked them to look back on the highs so far.
 The fog clears: